sparsh821/full_Stack/README.md

 My Journey into the World of Web Development

 Hey there!
-I’m Sparsh — and this journal is where I’m tracking my progress as I learn web development from the ground up.
+I’m Sparsh — and this journal is where I’m tracking my progress as I learn web development from the ground up.I am mentored by Sahil Sir and Deepak Sir from Bridzlab.
 It’s my way of documenting what I explore, build, and figure out along the way — from HTML basics to CSS styling, then onward to JavaScript and beyond.
-Let’s dive in 🚀
+Let’s dive in

 Day 1: The Foundation — HTML & Web Concepts
 Date: 09/10/2025